lidofinance/evm-script-decoder/README.md

 const ETHERSCAN_API_KEY = 'T7E7J4JUY49ZJBGB8QT9I4YHJKUEFTP3ZA'

 // Note: Etherscan provider expects that fetch declared in
-// globalThis scope, what is true in browser but not in node.js
+// globalThis scope, what is true for browsers but not for node.js.
-// To use Etherscan provider in node.js you can use pollyfill for fetch
+// To use Etherscan provider in node.js you can use polyfill for fetch
 // (node-fetch for example) and add it to globalThis object, or pass
-// as last param to Etherscan constructor. const etherscanEVMScriptDecoder = new EVMScriptDecoder([ new providers.Etherscan('mainnet', ETHERSCAN_API_KEY), ])
+// as last param to Etherscan constructor. const etherscanEVMScriptDecoder = new EVMScriptDecoder([ new providers.Etherscan({ network: 'mainnet', apiKey: ETHERSCAN_API_KEY }), ])

 const decodedEVMScript = await etherscanEVMScriptDecoder.decode(evmScript)